Chen Shucheng: Acting

 Chen has gotten 2 out of 10 Top 10 Most Popular Male Artistes in 2019 and 2021 respectively.

 Hosting

+In 1994, Chen hosted the inaugural Star Awards with Taiwanese television host Yvette Tsui.

 During the late 1990s, Chen was best known as host of long-running variety shows Econ Nite (宜康之夜) and Weekend Delight (欢乐周末夜) for over a decade.

 Singing

 He also had an album to his name in the 1970s.
 He sang in the Teochew dialect.

 Personal life

 Chen and former actress Huang Peiru acted as a couple in the 1984 television series The Awakening and married after the drama aired.
 Chen and Huang had also starred in the series Enchanted Eyes.

 Chen previously had a 21-year marriage with C N Lim, which ended in 1991.
 Lim filed for divorce from Chen and had claimed that the actor had been ignoring her since 1979.
 Lim has the custody of their daughter.